 This in-between condition involves some ice and some rain, making it a potential hazard.
 Dogs that walk in slush sometimes see those icy particles build up in the fur around their paw pads, and that can lead to discomfort.
 The fur is there to wick that moisture away, but the icy buildup can be painful.
 If you see your dog stopping to pick up his or her paws when out on a slush-filled walk, a buildup of icy particles might be the culprit.

 Fluffy white snow is usually harmless, but snow with extra cold temperatures can burn or dry out a dog’s paw pads.
 Limit exposure during super cold times, and be sure to check paw pads for signs of cracking.

 In addition to creating potentially hazardous conditions for pups who enjoy a brisk walk in the snow, ice can also create issues for those with sensitive or injured pads.
 It becomes a bigger problem when temperatures drop during a stroll, as any wetness in the fur between the pads begins to freeze.

 How to Protect Your Pup’s Paws Against the Cold

 The good news is that there are plenty of steps you can take and products you can use to protect your dogs in the winter.
 Here are a few of our favorites:

-Vetericyn Skin & Wound Spray — If your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
-We recommend Vetericyn because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.
+Healers Cut and Wound Spray For Pets - if your dog ends up injuring a paw pad on snow or ice, spray the impacted area with a wound spray to help disinfect it and promote healing.
+We recommend Healers Cut and Wound Spray because it is non-toxic and safe for dogs to lick — and we all know how dogs like to lick their injuries.